carashri/CaraShrivastava.github.io/README.txt

-This portfolio highlights many of hte data science and analytics projects that I have completed.
+This portfolio highlights many of the data science and analytics projects that I have completed.